tipos-motores-rotativos-proyectos-arduino

 arduino-motores-corriente-continua-funcionamiento

-After a certain angle, the brushes will switch from one segment to the next.
+After a certain angle, the brushes will move from one segment to the next.
 This causes the current in the coil to reverse.
 In this way, the brush-commutator assembly acts as a mechanical inverter and allows the motor to rotate continuously.

 arduino-motores-corriente-continua-interior